lowquark/zinc/README.md

 have a clear object-oriented representation, or one which would require extensive use of callbacks and handlers.

-I can see it also turning out to be one giant mess of procedural code.
-But isn't everything?
+Moreover, I can see subsystems like `Foo` and `Bar` fluidly growing into their own distinct objects as the codebase grows.
+I can also see it turning out to be one giant mess of procedural code.
+Who knows?

 # znc (Zinc Compiler)